Need a schedule of condition? Get a fee proposal the same working day.

 - Older or previously occupied premises where the condition history is complex.

-This is particularly relevant for industrial and commercial premises where flat or low-pitch roofs are standard and high-level condition is a common dilapidations focus.
+This is particularly relevant for industrial and commercial premises where flat or low-pitch roofs are standard and high-level condition is a common focus at lease end.

 A large image set with no clear structure is difficult to use in practice.
 The value of photographic evidence depends heavily on whether the images can actually be located and matched to a specific element when the record is needed — sometimes years after inspection.
 A hierarchical folder structure, cross-referenced with the written schedule, makes that possible.
 A flat dump of numbered images does not.

-For further context on how the written and photographic elements of a schedule are combined, see the schedule of condition report guide.
-For a broader explanation of when a schedule of condition is used, see what is a schedule of condition.
+For more on how the written and photographic elements are combined, see the schedule of condition report guide.

 Related knowledge